 This machine is equipped with an adjustable seat, which includes a retractable seat belt assembly and an Operator Presence Sensor (OPS).
-The OPS, in the form of a switch, is integrated into the seat bottom and is connected to the machine electrical system.
-The OPS must be connected to the electrical wiring harness.
+The OPS in the form of a switch, is integrated into the seat bottom and is connected to the machine electrical system.
+The Operator Presence Sensor must be connected to the electrical wiring harness.

-The seat can be adjusted forward and backward, the armrests can be adjusted up and down (700 and 900 series), the mechanical suspension mechanism weight/ride adjustment controls can be adjusted for weights between 125- and 275-pounds (500 and 700 series) or air ride adjustment (900 series), a lumbar support can be adjusted and the seat can tilt forward and backward.
+The seat can be adjusted forward and backward, the armrests can be adjusted up and down (700 and 900 series) , the mechanical suspension mechanism weight/ride adjustment controls can be adjusted for weights between 125- and 275-pounds (500 and 700 series) or air ride adjustment (900 series), a lumbar support can be adjusted and the seat can tilt forward and backward.

 Note: The seat base must be secured by the latch, otherwise, the seat assembly could tilt forward.

-To move the seat forward or back, locate the seat adjustment rod under the seat.
-Push the rod to the left, slide the seat forward or back into the desired position and release the rod when the seat is in the desired position.
+To move the seat forward or back, locate the seat adjustment rod.
+On SD models it is located under the seat on the right side (see a in Figure 2-14).
+On SDL models it is located prominently on the right side (see b in Figure 2-14).
+Push the rod to the left and slide the seat forward or back into the desired position and release the rod when the seat is in the desired position.
 See Figure 2-14.